asifcopilot/example-voting-app-modded/README.md

 * A [Postgres](https://hub.docker.com/_/postgres/) database backed by a Docker volume
 * A [Node.js](/result) web app which shows the results of the voting in real time

-## Notes

-The voting application only accepts one vote per client browser.
-It does not register additional votes if a vote has already been submitted from a client.

-This isn't an example of a properly architected perfectly designed distributed app... it's just a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Docker at a basic level.